stenglx/minesweeper/README.md

 ## Change grid sizes and solvers

 - the main.py class contains comments for various sizes and solver which can be uncommented and commented as you wish for testing.
+- if you want only one game run or more you can alter the variable nr_of_games